Mendhak / Code

 Add this line, replacing the path to the script.

-The simplest way, if you use Variety wallpaper changer, is to have the login screen wallpaper change together with the desktop wallpaper by adding a custom command.
+If you use Variety wallpaper changer, you can have the login screen wallpaper change together with the desktop wallpaper by adding a custom command.

 To do this, edit the Variety config file: